 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission (at no additional cost to you).
 This helps support and run my blog.
 I only recommend products I personally use and love.
 Thank you for your support.

-The Stanley Hotel is a stunning Colonial Revival-style hotel located near the base of Rocky Mountain National Park.
-The hotel has become known as the most haunted hotel in Colorado and quite possibly the most haunted in the United States.
-After spending a single night there, author, Stephen King was inspired to write one of his most popular novels, “The Shining”, which was later turned into a film starring Jack Nicholson.
+The Stanley Hotel is a stunning Colonial Revival-style hotel located in Estes Park, just outside Rocky Mountain National Park.
+The hotel, known as the most haunted hotel in Colorado and one of the most famously haunted hotels in the United States, draws countless visitors for both its historic charm and eerie reputation.
+After spending a single night there, Stephen King was inspired to write one of his most popular novels, The Shining, which was later turned into a film starring Jack Nicholson.

 History of the Haunted Stanley Hotel